fbpx

 Also Read: A Realistic Look at Automation Struggles in Manufacturing Industry

-5. Design Automated Workflows
+5. Design Automated Workflow

 Develop automated workflows based on the mapped processes.
 Design logical sequences and steps for automation, ensuring that they reflect the desired improvements and objectives.